Advancing Tools for Simulation-Based Inference: LHC application: pp->WZ

 \section{LHC application: \texorpdfstring{$pp\to W^\pm Z$}{pp->WZ}}

-As an LHC physics example, we use $W^+Z$ production at Run~3, with $\sqrt{s}=13.6\,\tev$ and $\mathcal{L}=300\ifb$.
-At the tree level, this process has two contributions, distinguished by the $Z$-coupling either to quarks or to the $W$-boson.
+As an LHC physics example, we use $W^\pm Z$ production at Run~3, with $\sqrt{s}=13.6\,\tev$ and $\mathcal{L}=300\,\ifb$.
+At tree level, this process has two contributions, distinguished by the $Z$-coupling either to quarks or to the $W$-boson.
 We modify the SM-interactions through the dimension-6 operators

 Here, $\Phi$ is the Higgs doublet, $W^{\mu\nu}$ and $B^{\mu\nu}$ are the $SU(2)_L$ and $U(1)_Y$ field strengths, $D_\mu$ is the covariant derivative, and $Q_L$ the left-handed quark doublets.
 The UV cutoff $\Lambda$ is set to $1~\tev$ for our numerical analysis.
-The first operator modifies the $Z$-couplings to quarks and the $WWZ$-coupling.
-The second and third operators modify only the $WWZ$-coupling.
+In the $WZ$ process, the first operator modifies the $Z$-couplings to quarks and the $WWZ$-coupling.
+The second modifies only the $WWZ$-coupling; the third one, only the $Z$ coupling to quarks.
 The corresponding Wilson coefficients are our theory parameters,